Up to $250,000

 When determining the best long term small business loan for you, consider the following factors:

-Typically, business loan terms range from 1-5 years, giving your business more time to pay off your debt.
-And with more time to repay your debt, you can expect lower payments than you’ll find with a short-term business loan.
+Typically, business loan terms range from 1-5 years, giving you more time to pay off your debt.
+And with more time to repay your long term business loan, you can expect lower payments than you’d find with a shorter term.

 Business term loans amortize.
 Interest accumulates on the remaining principal balance, and loan payments are interest-front-loaded, meaning a large part of your loan payments go toward interest at the beginning of your term.
 As time goes on, the interest portion of your loan payments decrease and more is applied to your loan principal.

 Business term loans are paid back in weekly or monthly installments.
 Variables such as the loan amount, term length, risk factors and business preference help determine this structure.